bayesianbrad/machine-learning-flight-rules/README.md

 ### Manually init layers

-Pytorch will automatically initialize layers for you, but depending on your activation function, you might want to use the correct gain for your activation function _init details_
+Pytorch will automatically initialize layers for you, but depending on your activation function, you might want to use the correct gain for your activation function.
+Take a look at the pytorch [documentation](https://pytorch.org/docs/stable/nn.init.html) for more information.

 ### Mixed/half precision training